Course syllabus

 | 20260120 | HC2 | 08.00-09.45 | Course introduction and motivation; Brief description of the topics covered in the course. |

-| 20260121 | HA3 | 13.15-17.00 | Black-box AI and interpretable AI (description and comparison).
-Neurosymbolic models.
-AI ethics, Brief introduction to Python for AI. |
+| 20260121 | HA3 | 13.15-17.00 | Black-box AI vs glass-box (interpretable) AI.
+Dangers of using black-box models indiscriminately.
+Interpretability vs. explainability.
+Ethical issues (particularly regarding black-box models).
+Experiment design and performance measures.
+Brief introduction to Python for AI. |

 | 20260127 | HC2 | 08.00-09.45 | Black-box architectures (neural networks): Deep neural networks (DNNs), e.g., convolutional neural networks (CNNs), large language models (LLMs) |

-| 20260128 | HA3 | 13.15-17.00 | Interpretable models: Linear models (linear perceptrons), linear and logistic regression, Bayesian methods, k-nearest neighbour methods, decision trees, symbolic regression |
+| 20260128 | HA3 | 13.15-17.00 | Interpretable models: Linear models (linear perceptrons, linear and logistic regression), Bayesian methods, k-nearest neighbour methods, decision trees, symbolic regression |

 | 20260203 | HC2 | 08.00-09.45 | Time series prediction, Handout of assignments (projects) |